 LTD benefits are provided through a MetLife group disability policy in the event you suffer a covered disability.
-You may be eligible to receive LTD benefits if your approved disability continues for more than 13 weeks.
-LTD coverage is offered to replace 60% of your benefits eligible pay (predisability earnings) determined on the day before your approved STD.
-Your "predisability earnings" under the MetLife group disability policy constitutes your benefits eligible pay for purposes of the LTD benefit.
+You may be eligible to receive LTD Benefits if your approved STD claim was paid for 13 weeks.
+LTD coverage is offered to replace 60% of your benefits eligible pay (pre-disability earnings) determined on the day before your approved STD began.
+Your "pre-disability earnings" under the MetLife group disability policy at Citi Benefits Online constitute your benefits eligible pay (as defined by the plan) for purposes of the LTD benefit.

-For purposes of calculating your LTD benefit, benefits eligibly pay is limited to a maximum of \$500,000.
+For purposes of calculating your LTD benefit, benefits eligible pay is limited to a maximum of \$500,000.
 In no event shall the monthly benefit exceed \$25,000 per month.

-Disability benefits received from any commonwealth disability plan, Social Security, and the LTD portion of the Plan, combined, won't exceed 60% of your benefits eligible pay.
+Disability benefits received from any disability plan benefit in Puerto Rico, Social Security and the LTD portion of the Plan, combined, will not exceed 60% of your benefits eligible pay.